- Define and differentiate between sex and gender

 Gender is deeply cultural.
 Like race, it is a social construction with real consequences, particularly for those who do not conform to gender binaries.
 In order to describe gender as a concept, we need to expand the language we use to describe gender beyond “masculine” or “feminine.”
 Gender identity, or the way that one thinks about gender and self-identifies, can be woman, man, or genderqueer.

-Transgender individuals who attempt to alter their bodies through medical interventions such as surgery and hormonal therapy—so that their physical being is better aligned with gender identity—are often called transsexual (transexual man or transexual woman), although some find this term outdated and prefer the term transgender.
+Transgender individuals who attempt to alter their bodies through medical interventions such as surgery and hormonal therapy—so that their physical being is better aligned with gender identity—are often called transsexual (transsexual man or transsexual woman), although increasingly some find this term outdated and prefer the term transgender.
 They may also be known as male-to-female (MTF) or female-to-male (FTM).
 Not all transgender individuals choose to alter their bodies; many will maintain their original anatomy but may present themselves to society as another gender.
 This is typically done by adopting the dress, hairstyle, mannerisms, or other characteristic typically assigned to another gender.
 It is important to note that people who cross-dress, or wear clothing that is traditionally assigned to a gender different are not the same as those identifying as trans.
 Cross-dressing is typically a form of self-expression, entertainment, or personal style, and it is not necessarily an expression against one’s assigned gender (APA 2008).